bytesleo/nodetomic/docs/getting-started/installation.md

 ![image](https://user-images.githubusercontent.com/2652129/128099115-68acdd08-22f4-41c8-b2f2-35d320db9a14.png)

-To see more scrips you can check the [guide here](https://kevoj.github.io/nodetomic/scripts)
+To see more scripts you can check the [guide here](https://kevoj.github.io/nodetomic/scripts)